teawaterwire/web4th/README.md

 choices were made

-### Magic
+### Sessions

 authentication is inevitable but has to be as frictionless as possible

 a private key / public key provided by crypto wallet was the first guess, but friction was still there

-using biometrics to authenticate is frictionless, albeit supported only on desktop at the moment — that's a trade-off
+using biometrics to authenticate is frictionless, but support was limited (only on desktop with magic.link)

-behind the hood Magic provides private public-key cryptography, which is used to authenticate on Matrix protocol

-_for convenience a Magic key is provided by default but you should probably register your own at some point (get "publishable api key" from [here](https://magic.link/) and enable "WebAuthn" in the "Passwordless login" section)_
+it was finally decided to identify a user by a session `id` that is randomly generated upon creation

+a user can save that `id` to "load" the session on another browser if needed

+_it is up to the app developer to add other auth systems within a session (allowing for instance different crypto wallets to be connected under the same session)_

 ### Matrix